Placing your Coins on a Shelf: Introduction

 Stoyan and Yaskov~\cite{stoyan2004} introduce the problem of packing disks of unequal sizes into a strip of given height and minimizing the required width which is known as the \emph{circular open dimension problem}.

+Miyazawa et al.~\cite{10.1007/978-3-662-44777-2_59} consider the problem of packing a set of circles into a minimum number of unit square bins.
+They give an asymptotic approximation scheme (APTAS) when resource augmentation in one dimension is allowed (i.e., they use bins of height slightly larger than one).
+They also obtain an APTAS for the circle strip packing problem, where the objective is to pack a set of circles into a strip of unit width and minimum height.

+Lintzmayer et al.~\cite{10.1007/978-3-319-77404-6_54} present a polynomial-time approximation scheme for the Two-dimensional Knapsack for Circles problem, where one is given a set of circles and the goal is to pack a subset of them into a rectangular bin of fixed dimensions such that the sum of the area of the packed circles is maximum.

-\division{Our results.}
+\subparagraph{Our results.}

 We first give some useful definitions and properties for touching disks in Section~\ref{section:preliminaries}.
-The problem is made hard by the fact that disks can sometimes ``hide'' in the holes formed by larger disks, as in Figure~\ref{figure:generalCase}.
-For this reason, we first consider in Section~\ref{section:linearCase} the special case where, for any ordering of the disks, the touching graph that represents contacts between two touching disks and the contact between a disk and the left or the right end of the span is a \emph{path}.
-In particular this implies that no disk will ever fit in a gap between two other disks.
+The hardness of the problem arises from the fact that disks can sometimes ``hide'' in the holes formed by larger disks, as in Figure~\ref{figure:generalCase}.
+For this reason, in Section~\ref{section:linearCase}, we consider the special case where, for any ordering of the disks, each disk can touch only its left and its right neighbor (where the two walls bounding the span count as neighbors as well).
+In particular, this implies that no disk will ever fit in a gap between two other disks.
 We call this the \emph{linear case}, see Figure~\ref{figure:linearCase}.
-It turns out that for this (linear) case the optimal configuration depends \emph{only} on the relative order of the disk sizes,\footnote{with the exception of the median disk for an odd number of disks, which can be on either end, depending on its actual size} so it suffices to sort the disks in $O(n \log n)$ time to determine the optimal sequence.
+It turns out that for this (linear) case the optimal configuration depends \emph{only} on the relative order of the disk sizes,\footnote{The median disk for an odd number of disks is the only exception, it can be on either end, depending on its actual size.} so it suffices to sort the disks in $O(n \log n)$ time to determine the optimal sequence.

 In Section~\ref{section:generalCase}, we show that in its general form, the problem is \NP-hard.
 More precisely, we show that given $n$ disk sizes and a number $\delta > 0$, it is \NP-hard to decide if a non-overlapping arrangement of the disks with horizontal span at most~$\delta$ exists.
 Our \NP-hardness proof is by a reduction from \threepartition, and exploits the fact that disks can ``hide'' in the holes formed by larger disks.